swiss-territorial-data-lab/proj-dolines/README.md

-# Standardization of doline mapping in Switzerland using automatic detection methods
+# Sinkhole mapping in Switzerland using automatic detection methods

-This repository aims to detect dolines based on the digital elevation model (DEM) of Switzerland.
+This repository aims to detect sinkholes, also called dolines, based on the digital elevation model (DEM) of Switzerland.

 Several methods were tested, they are presented here with some evaluation metrics.
 The full documentation is available on the [STDL tech website](https://www.stdl.ch/).